huaweicloud/terraform-provider-huaweicloud/docs/resources/compute_instance.md

 * `fixed_ip_v4` - (Optional, String, ForceNew) Specifies a fixed IPv4 address to be used on this network.
   Changing this creates a new instance.

+* `ipv6_enable` - (Optional, Bool, ForceNew) Specifies whether the IPv6 function is enabled for the nic.
+  Defaults to false.
+Changing this creates a new instance.

 * `source_dest_check` - (Optional, Bool) Specifies whether the ECS processes only traffic that is destined specifically for it.
 This function is enabled by default but should be disabled if the ECS functions as a SNAT server or has a virtual IP address bound to it.